Operator-in-the-Loop Deep Sequential Multi-camera Feature Fusion for Person Re-identification: Experiments

 \subsection{Evaluation Protocols}

 In the protocol generally followed for evaluation in multi-camera setting~\cite{zheng-survey2016}, single query and single gallery sets are used irrespective of number of cameras in the network.
 The images from all the cameras are binned together in the gallery and for a given query, predictions from the same camera are treated as inadmissible, i.e. not considered for evaluation.
-In our work, we tackle the novel task of cross-camera fusion which requires at least two camera inputs.
-Therefore, existing evaluation procedures cannot be directly adopted.
-To demonstrate the efficacy of our method and to enable comparison with existing works on re-id, we therefore propose two novel evaluation protocols: Variable Set protocol and Fixed Set protocol.
+In our work, we tackle the novel task of cross-camera fusion which requires a minimum of two camera inputs into the fusion function and at least one gallery camera to compare the fused representations against.
+This setting is different from traditional protocols and hence the existing evaluation procedures cannot be directly adopted.

+Therefore, we modify the traditional protocols under the constraints present in re-id datasets and propose two new evaluation protocols -- Variable Set Protocol (VSP) and Fixed Set Protocol (FSP).
+These two protocols are explained in detail in the following sections.
+The suitability aspect towards evaluation of our proposed framework and design justifications for each of these protocols are also discussed in detail.